Uncut Gems: Plot

-Garnett returns the opal to Howard and resolves to buy it at the upcoming auction.
-He asks for his ring back, but Howard lies that he left it at home.
-Later, Howard berates Demany for allowing Garnett to hold onto the opal for so long.
-Enraged, Demany trashes Howard's office and poisons his fish tank.
-After an awkward Passover family dinner, Dinah rejects Howard's plea to give their marriage another chance.
-On the drive back home, Howard stops at the apartment.
-His son, accompanying him, finds out through another tenant that Julia had been staying there.
+Garnett returns the opal before an auction and offers to purchase it for $175,000, but Howard refuses, believing it is worth much more.
+Garnett demands his ring back, but Howard lies, saying it is at his house.
+After Garnett leaves in dismay, Howard berates Demany for allowing Garnett to hold onto the opal for so long.
+Incensed, Demany quits and trashes Howard's office.
+After an awkward Passover dinner, Dinah rejects Howard's plea to give their marriage another chance.